neontapir/managertools-logging/README.md

 ### Lookups

-The script finds people by looking at a string containing the team name and the individual's name, then finding the first match in alphabetical order.
+The script finds people by looking at a string containing the team name and the individual's name, then finding the first match by folder and person name in alphabetical order.
 This is the reason that the candidates folder is prefaced with "zzz\_", in order to make it last in the search order.

 This algorithm can be problematic in some edge cases.
 For example, I have a "Tommy" team, and that person has a person named Tom on it.
 If I just reference